bsinkule/Grid-Template-Areas/README.md

 }`
 13. The webpage is now setup for mobile.
 All the elements are stacked on top of each other in the order that we set them in the `.wrapper` selector
 14. Now we will add Media Queries `@media` to main.css to format the page to become responsive when the screen is larger
 15. Paste the below code into main.css so when the screen width gets to 700px the webpage changes to a 2 column layout.
-When formated, you will notice how readable the grid template area code is. `grid-template-columns` specifies there will be 2 columns, and `grid-template-areas` lists 2 `grid-area` names per line with quotes around the 2 `grid-area` names.
+When formated like in the image below, you will notice how readable the grid template area code is. `grid-template-columns` specifies there will be 2 columns, and `grid-template-areas` lists 2 `grid-area` names per line with quotes around the 2 `grid-area` names.
 * `@media (min-width: 700px) {
     .wrapper {
         grid-template-columns: 1fr 3fr;